We protect your data with enterprise-grade security

 - Operational information security processes

 - Third-party managed infrastructure partners and cloud providers

-We have comprehensive information security policies and procedures in place.
+We have comprehensive information security and privacy related policies and procedures in place.

 Employee Background Checks, Training, and Authorization

 Every Advarra employee is subjected to a background check prior to hire.
-Upon hire each employee is required to sign the employee handbook which outlines Advarra ethics expectations and an acknowledgement of sanctions applied for the failure to comply with privacy policies and procedures.
-When hired and with each substantive update, each employee is required to complete company information security program and customer data handling process training.
-All technology solutions employees, regardless of position, are required to complete annual HIPAA certification testing.
-This training and certification testing is a prerequisite to granting access to view customer production or test data.
+Upon hire, each employee is required to sign the employee handbook which outlines Advarra ethical expectations and an acknowledgment of sanctions applied for the failure to comply with security and privacy policies and procedures.
+When hired and on an annual basis, each employee is required to complete company information security program and customer data handling process training.

 Workstation and Laptop Security

 Our company takes data security seriously and implements various measures to protect our systems and information.
 We use encryption software on all our workstations and laptops to prevent unauthorized access to our data.
 We also run antivirus scans regularly on our devices to detect and remove any malware or viruses.
 Our antivirus software is always up to date with the latest definitions and updates.
 We monitor our workstations through a central management console where our information security team members can review any alerts or warnings and take appropriate action when needed.
 We also have policies in place to enforce strong passwords and screen lock after 15 minutes of inactivity on our devices.
 These policies help us maintain a high level of security and compliance.